SimonIlic/project-psychic-waffle/PROCESS.md

 # day 6 16/1/17
 * Dear future me, please remember to fix signing out, so that a user can log in with a diffrent google account
 * Working on ConfigureGroupActivity, I find that a lot of functions are used that are also used in CreateGroupActivity but I do not know how to share them with this class
+* I still have to figure out the correct database rules